 Celebrate Holi With Me! by Shoumi Sen, illustrated by Abira Das

 Shoumi Sen tells the story of Holi in rhyme and describes how people celebrate it.
 There’s also a dictionary of terms at the end. [picture book, ages 4 and up]

 Rani Celebrates Holi by Anita Badhwar

 If you’re not the kind to enjoy messy play, how do you escape getting covered in colour during Holi?
 This is a sweet story of Princess Rani who’s eagerly waiting to celebrate Holi while her elephant Bindi feels quite the contrary.
-Princess Rani comes up a clever idea on how to convince Bindi AND to get cleaned up afterwards too!
+Princess Rani comes up with a clever idea on how to convince Bindi AND to get cleaned up afterward too!
 I liked the use of some Hindi terminology weaved seamlessly throughout the story.

 Fiction or non-fictional, one common theme amongst all these books is that while playing Holi, all barriers are broken.
 Colours have an uplifting effect on us, putting everyone in a happy mood.
 So go play Holi and be happy … together!

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.